 Don't Leave Home Without These Essentials

-Deodorant with antiperspirants.
-This is difficult to find in China.
-Deodorant can sometimes be found in large supermarkets with a personal items section or drug-store chains like Watson's, but finding deodorant with antiperspirant is next to impossible.
+- Deodorant With Antiperspirants: This is difficult to find in China.
+Deodorant can sometimes be found in supermarkets with a personal items section or drug-store chains like Watson's, but finding deodorant with antiperspirant is next to impossible.

-Medications.
-Many similar medications are available in China but you don't want to have to spend time trying to figure out a local pharmacy when you just want some aspirin.
+- Medications: Many similar medications are available in China, but you don't want to have to spend time trying to figure out a local pharmacy when you want some aspirin.
 Bring allergy, headache, nausea/diarrhea, birth control and other medications with you.
 See also this handy First Aid packing list for travel to China.
 Also be sure to bring your vitamins.